kumahag/ML-to-App/README.md

 !pip install gradio
 In my console and follow the process as indicated above

-NB: On your local machine,
-To setup and run this project you need to have Python3 installed on your system.
+NB: On your local machine, you need to have Python3 installed on your system.
 Then you can clone this repo.
 At the repo's root, use the code from below which applies:

 Windows: